bitblit/Chirp/V02/README.md

  -DBUCKET_NAME=my-bucket to the maven command.
 * source: the directory you'll be uploading
 * recursive: recursively descend directories and upload subdirectories
-* fileCompression: Cloudfront and S3 don't support native GZIP compression, but there is a hack to make them do so by gzipping the file yourself, and setting the appropriate Content-Encoding header as metadata.
-This line enables GZIP compression for every file.
-If you wanted to exclude certain files (for example, video files) you would need to toy with the REGEX here.
 * ObjectMetadataSettings allows you to set various other pieces of metadata on your uploaded files.
 The first block applies to ALL files (**note the regex**) and has these settings:
 ** cacheControl: Remember how we set the Content-Disposition header manually in V01?
 This does it automatically